devpro/computer-setup/docs/windows-10/emulation/ps1.md

   * In "Enhancement Settings", update Internal Resolution Scale to 9x (fir 4K), Texture Filtering to xBR
   * In "General Settings", check Start Fullscreen

+Data files are stored in `C:\Users\...\Documents\DuckStation`.

 #### DuckStation shortcuts

 * Full screen: `Alt`+`Enter` to exit

 ## Disks

 Original disks can be saved as iso files on hard drive disks, with free tools like [BurnAware](https://www.burnaware.com/).
 You may have issues with missing SBI files, you can find them at [psxdatacenter.com](http://psxdatacenter.com/sbifiles.html).

 ## Memory cards